Alexander I of Yugoslavia: Assassination

-While Alexander was being slowly driven in a car through the streets along with French Foreign Minister Barthou, a gunman, the Bulgarian Vlado Chernozemski, stepped from the street and shot the King twice and the chauffeur with a Mauser C96 semiautomatic pistol.
+While Alexander was being slowly driven in a car through the streets along with French Foreign Minister Barthou, a Bulgarian assassin, Vlado Chernozemski, stepped into the street and shot the King twice and the chauffeur with a Mauser C96 semiautomatic pistol.
 Alexander died in the car and was slumped backwards in the seat with his eyes open.
 Barthou was also killed by a stray bullet fired by French police during the scuffle following the attack.
-Lieutenant-Colonel Piollet, having finally managed to turn his horse, struck the assailant with his sword.
-Ten people in the procession were wounded, including General Alphonse Georges was hit by two bullets as he tried to intervene, and nine people in the crowd who came to see the king, four of them fatally, among them Yolande Farris, barely 20 years old, on Place Castellane, who came to the Palais de la Bourse to see the king.
+Lieutenant-Colonel Jules Piollet struck the assailant with his sword.
+Ten people in the procession were wounded, including General Alphonse Georges who was hit by two bullets as he tried to intervene.
+Nine people in the crowd that came to see the king were wounded, four of them fatally.
+Among them was Yolande Farris, barely 20 years old, on Place Castellane, who came to the Palais de la Bourse to see the king.
 She was hit by a stray bullet and died at the Hôtel-Dieu on October 11, 1934.
 Mrs. Dumazet and Durbec, who also came to see the king, also died.

 It was one of the first assassinations to be captured on film; the shooting occurred in front of the newsreel cameraman, who was only metres away at the time.
 While the exact moment of shooting was not captured on film, the events leading to the assassination and the immediate aftermath were.
 The body of the chauffeur Foissac, who had been mortally wounded, slumped and jammed against the brakes of the car, which allowed the cameraman to continue filming from within inches of the King for a number of minutes afterwards.

-The film record of Alexander I's assassination remains one of the most notable pieces of newsreel in existence, alongside the film of Emperor Nicholas II of Russia's coronation, the funerals of Queen Victoria of the United Kingdom (see state funeral of Queen Victoria) and Emperor Franz Joseph I of Austria, and the assassination of John F. Kennedy.
+The film record of Alexander I's assassination remains one of the most notable pieces of newsreel in existence, alongside the film of Emperor Nicholas II of Russia's coronation, the state funeral of Queen Victoria and that of Emperor Franz Joseph I of Austria, and the assassination of John F. Kennedy.
 A 20th Century Fox newsreel presented by Graham McNamee was manipulated to give the audience the impression that the assassination had been captured on film.
 Three identical gunshot sounds were added to the film afterwards, but in reality, Chernozemski fired his handgun over ten times and killed or wounded a total of 15 people.
 A straw hat is shown on the ground, as if it had belonged to the assassin, unlike in reality.
 A Mauser C96 semi-automatic pistol with a 10-round magazine is shown as the assassination weapon, but the actual one had a 20-round magazine.
 The exact moment of assassination was never filmed.
 Just hours later, Chernozemski died in police custody.